OnePlus Open vs Nokia XR21 5G

 Frequently Asked Questions

-OnePlus Open excels if you value widely considered the best foldable hardware design (virtually no crease).
-Nokia XR21 5G is better if you prioritize certified ip69k rating (withstands high-pressure/high-temp steam jets).
-Pick based on your budget and daily use.
+OnePlus Open is the better choice if you prioritize widely considered the best foldable hardware design (virtually no crease).
+Nokia XR21 5G wins if you value certified ip69k rating (withstands high-pressure/high-temp steam jets).
+Both are rated highly (4.1★ vs 3.5★), so consider your specific needs and budget.

 Affiliate disclosure